gioblu/PJON/strategies/OverSampling/README.md

 After the PJON object is defined with its strategy it is possible to set the communication pin accessing to the strategy present in the PJON instance.

 ####Use OverSampling with cheap 433Mhz transceivers
-To build a real open-source PJON packet radio able to communicate up to 5km you need only a couple (for `PJON_SIMPLEX` mode) or two couples (for `HALF_DUPLEX` mode) of cheap 315/433Mhz ASK/FSK transmitter / receiver modules (with a cost around 2/3 dollars).
+To build a real open-source PJON packet radio able to communicate up to 5km you need only a couple (for `PJON_SIMPLEX` mode) or two couples (for `PJON_HALF_DUPLEX` mode) of cheap 315/433Mhz ASK/FSK transmitter / receiver modules (with a cost around 2/3 dollars).
 Please be sure of the regulations your government imposes on radio transmission over these frequencies before use.

 ![PJON Oversampling packet radio](http://www.gioblu.com/PJON/PJON-OverSampling-packet-radio-STX882-SRX882.jpg)